UWASL/dedup-bench/README.md

   Alternatively, download and use the VM Dataset from DedupBench (details below).

 # Running dedup-bench
 1. Edit the configuration file with the required chunking, hashing techniques, and chunk sizes.
+Supported parameter values are given below.
    ```
      cd dedup-bench/build/
      vim config.txt